Millennium: Tribal Wisdom and the Modern World: 1. The Shock of the Other

 Host David Maybury-Lewis revisits the Xavante of Brazil to see how they have changed since 1959, and then journeys into the Peruvian Amazon to unravel the mystery of the Mashco-Piro, a tribe that has chosen to remain hidden from the outside world.
 Only by understanding "the Other" can we get a proper sense of our own place in the world.
 Our contact with tribal societies will change them forever - but can it also change us?

 2. Strange Relations

 How do we balance personal desire for love with society's need for stable marriages?
-In Nepal, a young Nyimba couple falls in love - a dangerous passion in a culture based on polyandry, one wife with many husbands.
+In Nepal, a young Nyinba couple falls in love - a dangerous passion in a culture based on polyandry, one wife with many husbands.
 The Wodaabe of Niger allow two types of marriage in the same family - one for love and the other arranged since birth.
 In matters of the heart, do Western people with serial monogamy based on romantic love have the strangest relations of all?